Decay and recurrence of non-Gaussian correlations in a quantum many-body system

 {Dahlem Center for Complex Quantum Systems, Freie Universit{\"a}t Berlin, 14195 Berlin, Germany} {Instituto de Telecomunica\c{c}\~{o}es, Physics of Information and Quantum Technologies Group, Av.\ Rovisco Pais 1, 1049-001, Lisbon, Portugal} {Instituto Superior T\'{e}cnico, Universidade de Lisboa, Av.\ Rovisco Pais 1, 1049-001, Lisbon, Portugal} {Laboratoire Kastler Brossel, Ecole Normale Sup{\'e}rieure, Coll{\`e}ge de France, CNRS UMR 8552, Sorbonne Universit{\'e}, 24 rue Lhomond, 75005 Paris, France}

-{\bf Gaussian models provide an excellent effective description of a plethora of quantum many-body systems ranging from a large variety of condensed matter systems \cite{Girvin,altland_simons_2010} all the way to neutron stars \cite{NeutronStars}.
+{\bf Gaussian models provide an excellent effective description of many quantum many-body systems ranging from condensed matter systems \cite{Girvin,altland_simons_2010} all the way to neutron stars \cite{NeutronStars}.
 Gaussian states are common at equilibrium when the interactions are weak.
 Recently it was proposed that they can also emerge dynamically from a non-Gaussian initial state evolving under non-interacting dynamics~\cite{haag1973asymptotic,CramerEisertOsborne,CramerEisert,Sotiriadis_2014,GluzaEisertFarrelly,MurthySrednicki,Monnai19,Ishii19}.
-In this work, we present the first experimental observation of such a dynamical emergence of Gaussian correlations in a quantum many-body system.
-For this, we monitor the connected fourth-order correlations~\cite{Schweigler17} during non-equilibrium dynamics.
-These dynamics are triggered by abruptly switching off the effective interaction between the collective degrees of freedom that we observe, while leaving the interactions between the microscopic constituents unchanged.
-Starting from highly non-Gaussian correlations, we observe a Gaussian description becoming increasingly accurate over time.
+In this work, we present the experimental observation of such a dynamical emergence of Gaussian correlations in a quantum many-body system.
+This non-equilibrium evolution is triggered by abruptly switching off the effective interaction between the observed collective degrees of freedom, while leaving the interactions between the microscopic constituents unchanged.
+Starting from highly non-Gaussian correlations, consistent with the sine-Gordon model~\cite{Schweigler17}, we observe a Gaussian state to emerge over time as revealed by the decay of the fourth and sixth order connected correlations in the quantum field.
+A description of this dynamics requires a novel mechanism for the emergence of Gaussian correlations, which is relevant for a wide class of quantum many-body systems.
 In our closed system with non-interacting effective degrees of freedom, we do not expect full thermalization~\cite{Gring12,Langen13b,Langen15,Schreiber2015,Calabrese2011,Polkovnikov2011,Eisert2015}.
-This memory of the initial state is confirmed by observing recurrences~\cite{Rauereaan7938} of non-Gaussian correlations.
-Our study points to a natural way for Gaussian models to emerge in a wide class of (microscopically interacting) quantum many-body systems. }
+This memory of the initial state is confirmed by observing recurrences~\cite{Rauereaan7938} of non-Gaussian correlations. }

+Non-Gaussian states arise from the presence of interactions between the considered degrees of freedom.
+Conversely, one often equates the Hamiltonian being non-interacting with the state being Gaussian.
+However, this connection is not necessarily true if interactions have been present in the past.
+In this case, Gaussian correlations would have to emerge dynamically from non-Gaussian states.
+Such a scenario is very relevant for the emergence of statistical physics considering that the maximum entropy states of effectively non interacting systems are Gaussian.
+The results shown in this work represent the equilibration from a strongly correlated to such a Gaussian maximum entropy state.